Last reviewed July 2023

 Foreign Born Population in Minnesota

 Minnesota's first large groups of immigrants arrived from Europe, primarily Norway, Sweden, Ireland, and Germany.
 Today, the majority of Minnesota's immigrants arrive from Mexico, Somalia, India, and Laos.
-About 9% of the state's population were born in foreign countries.
+In 2020, about 9% of the state's population were born in foreign countries.

 Minnesota's foreign-born population includes a large number of refugees who have settled in the state.
 Hmong refugees began arriving in Minnesota in the mid-1970s, when the country of Laos was taken over by communist powers.
 Somali refugees began coming to Minnesota in the early 1990s after the collapse of the Somali government resulted in extreme violence.
-As of 2019, Minnesota has the largest Somali population in the United States and the second largest United States Hmong population.
+As of 2019, Minnesota has the largest Somali population and Hmong population in the United States.

 As the state's demographics change, education is an increasing concern.
 To preempt a widening gap in educational achievement, Minnesota seeks to address the challenge of teaching more students whose first language is not English.
 In 2013, the state Legislature passed the Minnesota Dream Act (Laws of Minnesota 2013, chapter 99, article 4, section 1), also known as the Minnesota Prosperity Act, which makes certain undocumented students eligible for in-state tuition rates and provides them the opportunity to apply for state financial aid.
 In 2014, the state Legislature also focused on the education of immigrants by enacting additional measures to improve the academic performance of English learners (Laws of Minnesota 2014, chapter 272, article 1).